-In most instances, CEPRA requires the qualified project partner to provide match funding for the shared project cost.
-If required, the qualified project partner must satisfy a specified minimum percentage of the shared project cost which is dependent on the project type.
+In most instances, CEPRA requires the QPP to provide match funding for the shared project cost.
+If required, the QPP must satisfy a specified minimum percentage of the shared project cost which is dependent on the project type.
 The timing for providing match funding to the GLO varies and is delineated in the CPCA.

-If the GLO is the lead project partner, the GLO is responsible for executing all project steps and expending funds on behalf of the qualified project partner, with the qualified project partner supplying the match to the GLO, if required.
-If the qualified project partner manages the project, the qualified project partner is responsible for executing all project steps and expending their own funds.
-In this case, a qualified project partner will request reimbursement from the GLO for the GLO's cost share of the project.
+If the GLO is the lead project partner, the GLO is responsible for executing all project steps and expending funds on behalf of the QPP, with the QPP supplying the match to the GLO, if required.
+If the QPP manages the project, they are responsible for executing all project steps and expending their own funds.
+In this case, the QPP will request reimbursement from the GLO for the GLO's cost share of the project.

-Funds from a source other than CEPRA expended by a qualified project partner in conformance with the CPCA can be used to offset the qualified project partner's cost sharing requirement or leverage CEPRA funds.
-At the sole discretion of the GLO, a qualified project partner may utilize in-kind contributions toward the cost sharing requirement, subject to the qualified project partner providing the GLO with a reasonable basis for estimating the monetary value of any goods and services proposed as an in-kind contribution toward the project.
+Funds from a source other than CEPRA expended by a QPP in conformance with the CPCA can be used to offset the QPP's cost sharing requirement or leverage CEPRA funds.
+At the sole discretion of the GLO, a QPP may utilize in-kind contributions toward the cost-sharing requirement, subject to the QPP providing the GLO with a reasonable basis for estimating the monetary value of any goods and services proposed as an in-kind contribution toward the project.